 Every year, the ABA Program invites a scholar from another university or part of the country who we believe is doing exciting or thought-provoking work in Applied Behavior Analysis.
-In 2022, we were excited to have Dr. Malika Pritchett, PhD, BCBA, LBA from the Department of Applied Behavioral Science at the University of Kansas to share and showcase her scholarly work with us.
+In 2023, we were excited to have Dr. Malika Pritchett, PhD, BCBA, LBA from the Department of Applied Behavioral Science at the University of Kansas to share and showcase her scholarly work with us.
 Please visit our Visiting Scholars Program page to learn more about our Visiting Scholars Program!

 For more information on the UW Doctoral program in Special Education with an emphasis on ABA, click here.